surabhithakare2128/Customer-Segmentation-Project/README.md

 80% of the time was utilized pre-processing and cleaning the data.
 Hope you enjoy going through it :)

+GitHub is having some issue opening .ipynb files.
+If you face this, kindly open https://nbviewer.jupyter.org in your browser and paste my github link.
+Now, you should be able to view the .ipynb file.
+Thank you.

 If you have any doubts or suggestions please feel free to email me at st638@njit.edu.
 Keep learning.
 Thank you!